 - Adults need to know why they should learn something.
 They need an answer to the question, "What's in it for me?" - Adults need to be involved in determining what they will learn.
 Ask them what they expect to learn or gain from the course, and then follow up on those expectations. - Adults typically bring more life experiences to the classroom than younger learners.
-They usually will want to contribute their experiences during discussions. - Adults are motivated to learn when they have a need to know something or they want to be able to do something.
-A prep cook will be motivated to go to food safety training if he or she aspires to become a manager for which this training is a requirement. - Adults take a task- or problem-centered approach to learning.
-For example, a chef goes to a pastry workshop to better develop his or her baking skills. - Adults are internally and externally motivated to learn.
+They usually will want to contribute their experiences during discussions. - Adults are motivated to learn when they have a need to know something or they want to be able to do something. - Adults take a task- or problem-centered approach to learning.
+For example, a bartender attends a craft beer workshop to increase their knowledge of craft beers. - Adults are internally and externally motivated to learn.
 Some people are driven by the self-satisfaction they get out of doing something, while others are driven by the promise of reward or recognition for doing something.